Skip to content

 Full Property Comparison

 Use this table to confirm which grade wins on the properties that matter for your part — strength, porosity risk, chemical resistance, or stock availability.
-All values for unfilled grades at 23°C unless noted.
+All values for unfilled grades at 23°C (73°F) unless noted.

 PropertyPOM-H (Delrin 150)POM-C (Celcon M90)Winner